Digital Quantum Simulation of Scalar Yukawa Coupling: Introduction

-Motivated by the dearth of research activity pertaining to DQS of coupled fermion-boson models, as well as the emerging trend of simulating models from high- and medium-energy physics~\cite{Martinez+:16,Holland+:20,Cervia+:21,Tong+:22,Kreshchuk+:22, Nguyen+:22,Kico+:22}, in this paper we present a DQS of the nonequilibrium dynamics following a quench~\cite{Heyl:18} of scalar Yukawa interaction~\cite{PeskinSchroederBOOK}.
-Such coupling -- first proposed in the context of interaction between nucleons mediated by pions~\cite{Yukawa:35} -- involves fermion-, antifermion-, and boson degrees of freedom.
-Due to technological limitations of current noisy intermediate-scale quantum (NISQ) hardware~\cite{PreskillNISQ:18}, here we investigate the low-energy limit of scalar Yukawa coupling on a single lattice site, with low truncation numbers for the real scalar (boson) field.
-We show that, despite its inherent simplicity, the resulting single-site (zero-dimensional) model shows nontrivial quantum dynamics.
+Motivated primarily by the dearth of works pertaining to the DQS of coupled boson-fermion models, in this paper we present a DQS of the nonequilibrium dynamics following a quench~\cite{Heyl:18} of the scalar Yukawa interaction~\cite{PeskinSchroederBOOK}.
+While our principal goal here is to demonstrate a DQS of a coupled boson-fermion model of physical interest -- demonstrating in the process efficient schemes for a controlled truncation of (infinite-dimensional) bosonic Hilbert spaces -- the present work also fits seamlessly into the emerging research area that pertains to the DQS of models from medium- and high-energy physics~\cite{Martinez+:16,Holland+:20,Tong+:22,Kreshchuk+:22, Nguyen+:22,Kico+:22}.

+Yukawa-type interactions -- first proposed for describing the nucleon-nucleon interaction mediated by pions~\cite{Yukawa:35} -- involve fermion-, antifermion-, and boson degrees of freedom.
+Due to limitations of current noisy intermediate-scale quantum hardware~\cite{PreskillNISQ:18}, here we investigate the low-energy limit of the scalar Yukawa coupling on a single lattice site, with low truncation numbers for the real scalar (boson) field.
+We show that, despite its inherent simplicity, the resulting zero-dimensional model shows nontrivial quantum dynamics.
+While the simplified, zero-dimensional version of the scalar Yukawa-coupling model cannot be expected to bear out all the relevant features of the actual physical phenomenon, our aim here -- i.e., the second major goal of this work -- is to use the DQS of this simple model as a testbed for state-of-the-art IBM Quantum (IBM Q) hardware~\cite{ibmq}.